Used and loved by millions

 How can I use "stand your ground" in a sentence?

-What are some alternatives to "stand your ground"?
+What's a good alternative to "stand your ground"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision